nap2000/docs/admin-api.rst

   :query text tz: Set to a valid time zone.
 (Refer to timezones api call to get a list of valid time zones).
 The upload time will be
                 returned in this time zone.
   :query boolean links: Return links to other submission related data.
+  :query text survey_ident: Only return data for the specified survey (version 21.01+)
   :reqheader Authorization: basic
   :statuscode 200: no error